Secure your sourcing of vital bio-based products and of unavoidable production inputs as follows:

 Please find hereafter our list of products and complete our form for your orders or supplies:

 About 97,25% of the water on our planet is the form of oceans and seas (source PricewaterhouseCoopers, 2012).

-Water demand will exceed water resource availability by 2030 according to the Word Economic Forum.
+Clean water demand will exceed fresh water resource availability by 2030 according to the Word Economic Forum.

-Water, H2O is implicitly the most traded good as water footprint or unavoidable input of goods or services.
+Water, H2O is implicitly the most traded good as water footprint or unavoidable input of products or services.
 About 70% of the water used at global level is for agriculture and 15% for energy.
 The Water Footprint (see ISO 14046) measures the consumption and contamination of freshwater resources.

 Water is essential to the existence of human beings, the flora and fauna.
-Water is therefore not just an economic good but also a social and environmental good.
-Reusing wastewater avoids polluting the environment and decreases conflicts and pressures on that limited resource.
+Water is therefore not just an economic good: it is also a social and environmental good.
+Treating and reusing wastewater avoids polluting the environment and decreases conflicts and pressures on that limited resource.

 In a world that can no longer take ample, secured and unpolluted water supplies for granted, we help our clients to manage their water costs, exposures and not miss any wastewater reuse opportunity.

-Reclaimed water available through our platform is Super Pure Blü water is free of bacteria, virus and/or micro-plastics and is filtered at 8 nano meter level (to compare: the smallest known viruses, MS2 measures about 27 nanometers and the diameter of the Corona virus ranges from 50 nm to 140 nm),
+Reclaimed water available through our platform is Super Pure Blü drinkable water is free of bacteria, virus and/or micro-plastics and is filtered at 8 nano meter level (to compare: the smallest known viruses, MS2 measures about 27 nanometers and the diameter of the Corona virus ranges from 50 nm to 140 nm).

-Wastewater and bio-wastes carbon-negative biorefineries can generate more energy than needed for up-cycling
+Wastewater and bio-wastes carbon-negative bio-refineries can generate more energy than needed for up-cycling wastes.

-Waste-to-energy can have many interconnected environmental benefits, such as reducing the emissions and pollution.
+Waste-to-energy have many interconnected environmental benefits, such as reducing the emissions and pollution.

 - PPA Power Purchase Agreements and other types of contracts

-- Biomethane certificates (or Biomethane Guarantees of Origin, Renewable Gas Guarantee of Origin, Green Gas Certificates) issued for each MWh of biomethane injected into the grid
+- Biomethane certificates (or Biomethane Guarantees of Origin, Renewable Gas Guarantee of Origin, Green Gas Certificates) issued for each MWh of biomethane or Renewable Natural Gas injected into the grid

 - Storable energy in batteries, biofuels (e.g. from algae grown on wastewater) and/or in hydrogen.

 Gold, silver or other metals can be recovered from wastewater (see: www.eawag.ch).